xialulee/WaveSyn/README.md

 ![](https://github.com/xialulee/WaveSyn/raw/master/doc/images/Features-Scripting-Snapshot1.png "Console window of WaveSyn")<br/>
 The scripting system also supports single tab text editor such as notepad.exe (default on Windows) and Vim (GVim).<br/>
 [Learn more about the scripting system.](https://github.com/xialulee/WaveSyn/blob/master/doc/ScriptingIntroduction.md)

+###Proxy system
+We implemented a proxy system for the model tree of WaveSyn based on XMLRPC.
+By utilizing the proxy system, one can access the model tree remotely; and thanks to the meta-programming technique, one can manipulate a remote model tree the same way as he manipulate a local model tree.

+###Parallel computing
+Sometimes we test an algorithm by running its corresponding procedure many times.
+For computers with multicore CUPs, this process can be accelerated using parallel programming techniques such as multithreading.
+However, the GIL of Python prevents the threads from running in "truely parallel"; consequently, we use multiprocessing instead.
+Users can activate parallel computing by simply click the "parallel" checkbox on SingleSyn window.